Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 Even medications used to treat postpartum depression or anxiety can impact sexual desire and arousal.

 It can be a big transition to go from your body really being your own to being very acutely reminded on an hourly basis that your body isn’t all your own right now.
-That’s ok, and it will get better.
-You’re not broken, but some general education around sexual arousal can be really helpful here, help from your partner managing the mental load, and working with a pelvic floor PT.
+That’s ok!
+I promise you aren’t broken, and it will get better.

 Sex might not look or feel the way it used to—and while that can feel like a big shift, it’s not wrong or bad.
 In fact, it’s a great opportunity to reconnect with your partner in new, pressure-free ways.

-• Emotional connection
+Emotional connection

-• Touch and massage
+Touch and massage

-• Cuddling and closeness
+Cuddling and closeness

-• Non-penetrative intimacy
+Non-penetrative intimacy

 All of these are part of your sexuality and your relationship.
-Sex is more than just intercourse.
-(And since no one may be telling you this, it's really okay to take it off the table while you figure things out.)
+Sex is more than just intercourse (and since no one may be telling you this, it's really okay to take it off the table while you figure things out).

-• Mobilize scar tissue (vaginal or abdominal)
+Mobilize scar tissue (vaginal or abdominal)

-• Improve blood flow, sensation, and healing
+Improve blood flow, sensation, and healing

-• Address core dysfunction, prolapse, or weakness
+Address core dysfunction, prolapse, or pelvic floor weakness

-• Reconnect to your body and regain confidence
+Reconnect to your body and regain confidence

 You don’t have to “just wait it out.”
 Whether you're 6 weeks, 6 months, or 6 years postpartum, it’s never too late to heal.